toadies/MSDS_CaseStudy2/LocationBias.md

 </table>

 #### Hyptohesis Test
-Null Hyptohesis: µ ratings at the brewery = µ ratings not at the brewery Alternative Hyptohesis: µ ratings at the brewery > µ ratings not at the brewery
+Null Hypothesis: µ ratings at the brewery = µ ratings not at the brewery Alternative Hypothesis: µ ratings at the brewery > µ ratings not at the brewery

 ```r